resolverai/devdock-extension/README.md

 ## Overview

-Devdock is an AI-powered extension for the VS Code workspace, tailored for the Starknet ecosystem.
+Devdock is an AI-powered extension for the VS Code workspace, .
 It offers the following functionalities:

 1. **Token Rewards**: Earn crypto tokens for every successful deployment.
 2. **Personalized AI Model**: Fine-tune a model with your code data and retain ownership.